MaxPhal/nnUNet4SoilXrayCT/README.md

 ````
 ## 6.4.
 Post-processing of the predictions
 ### 6.4.1 Concatenate the predicted images
-Assuming you have used the `preprocessing_nnUNet_predict_split.py` script previously, the predicted images now have to be concatenated back into a volume having the shape of the imput image, while making sure to get rid of overlapping regions.
+Assuming you have used the `preprocessing_nnUNet_predict_split.py` script previously, the predicted images now have to be concatenated back into a volume having the shape of the input image, while making sure to get rid of overlapping regions.
 This is exactly what ``postprocessing_nnUNet_predict_concatenate.py`` does.

 ````shell
 python postprocessing_nnUNet_predict_concatenate.py -i /input/path/to/your/splitted_prediction -o /outpath/to/your/saved_prediction